-For each SOMAH project, the Solar Contractor(s) agrees to hire the appropriate number of eligible job/workforce trainees for the appropriate timeframe based on the SOMAH system size (see Table 4).
+For each SOMAH project, the Solar Contractor(s) agrees to hire the appropriate number of eligible job/workforce trainees for the appropriate timeframe based on the SOMAH system size (see Table 3).
+While SOMAH encourages the hiring of local and targeted communities for program job training, others may qualify under requirements defined in Section 2.6.3, Eligible Job Trainee.

-The table below outlines the required number of trainees and paid training hours per project system size
+The table below outlines the required number of trainees and paid training hours per project system size.

-Table 4: Job Trainee Requirements Based on System Size
+Table 3: Job Trainee Requirements Based on System Size

-System Size (CEC) Required Number of Job Trainees 0kW- < 50kW 1 trainee and no less than 40 hours 50kW- < 100kW 2 trainees and no less than 40 hours each trainee 100kW and greater 2 trainees and no less than 80 hours each trainee
+System Size (CEC) Required Number of Job Trainees 0kW - < 50kW 1 trainee and no less than 40 hours 50kW - < 100kW 2 trainees and no less than 40 hours each trainee 100kW and greater 2 trainees and no less than 80 hours each trainee